Nicholas Paul Game Preview: Lightning vs. Penguins

-Nicholas Paul and the Tampa Bay Lightning will play on Thursday at 7:00 PM ET, and they'll be up against the Pittsburgh Penguins.
-Fancy a wager on Paul in the Lightning-Penguins game?
-Use our stats and information below.
+Nicholas Paul and the Tampa Bay Lightning will play on Wednesday at 7:00 PM ET, and they'll be facing the Pittsburgh Penguins.
+Looking to wager on Paul's props versus the Penguins?
+Scroll down for stats and information.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.